By Ryan Windt | Head of Growth Marketing | Updated June 2026

 A comparison of carriers tells you about the general market positioning of each player.
 It does not tell you what your specific quote will look like, how your application will be received given your particular risk profile, or whether the terms on any given quote are competitive for your situation.

 That is where working with a cyber insurance specialist matters.
-A broker or MGA with relationships across multiple markets can present your application to the carriers most likely to write your risk favorably, negotiate terms that a direct or single-carrier approach cannot access, and interpret the policy language differences that matter at claim time.
+A broker with relationships across multiple markets can present your application to the carriers most likely to write your risk favorably, negotiate terms that a direct or single-carrier approach cannot access, and interpret the policy language differences that matter at claim time.
+For guidance on what to look for in a broker, see our post on how to choose a cyber insurance broker.

 Frequently Asked Questions